ItsOnlyBinary/kiwiirc-plugin-avatars/README.md

    {"name": "avatars", "url": "/plugins/plugin-avatars.js"}
    ```

-   [Optional] To load other styles also add them as plugins, eg:
+   [Optional] While it is possible to manually specify additional styles as plugins, an autoload feature is available to simplify this process.
+   If you prefer to specify styles and disable `autoLoad`, include the following configuration in your config.json file:
     ```json
-   {"name": "avatars-micah", "url": "/plugins/plugin-avatars-micah.js"}
+   {"name": "avatars-micah", "url": "/plugins/plugin-avatars/micah.js"}
    ```

 ### Configuration